 - 1. Rights are reserve by the Board to formulate and announce new rules to meet emergencies that may arise during the Fair and to adjudicate all matters arising from the Fair. - 2.
 The Fair Management reserves the right to exclude from the fairgrounds any person or persons whom it may deem undesirable, or who shall violate any of the rules laid down by the management or who shall otherwise become offensive. - 3.
 Every animal and article upon the ground shall be under the control of the Fair Board, but while every precaution will be taken for the safekeeping of the same, neither the Fair Board, nor any of its officers nor agents will be responsible in any case for any loss or accident which may occur. - 4.
 The management reserves the right to amend or add to these rules as they in their judgment may deem advisable.
 In the event of conflict between general and special rules, the latter shall govern. - 5.
 4-H age regulations are determined by age as of October 1 of the previous year, as follow: Superstarter, ages 8-10, must turn 9 by end of current 4-H year (Sept 30); Junior Division, ages 11-13; and Senior Division, 14 years or older. - 6.
 All 4-H, FFA and FHA members in Beaverhead County may compete in the Youth Open Class Division, including groups of these members.
 4-H projects cannot be entered in the open division.
 The exhibit must be made, owned or raised by the exhibitor, with the exception of horses.
 Open division rules then apply. - 7.
-All livestock (beef, sheep, goats, swine, poultry, rabbits, dogs, cats and rodeo) must be preregistered by August 15th of the current year.
+ALL FAIR ENTRIES (livestock & building) must be pre-registered by August 9th of 2021.
 Mail entries to: MSU Beaverhead County Extension, 2 S. Pacific STE #11, Dillon, MT 59725.
 Extra blank entries can be picked up at the Extension Office. - 8.
 No premium money will be paid to any 4-H member until his/her project has been completed and his/her record book has been received at the Extension Office by October 1 of the current year. - 9.
 All exhibits in the Youth Division will be judged on the Danish system of placing.
 All ribbon points will be as high bracket exhibits.